apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### MeZO

-The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractible or interesting at all.
+The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractable or interesting at all.
 The paper describes a way to implement ZO that's extremely efficient and scalable.

 The core idea is that you don't have to actually *store* each perturbation to the model.
 If you write your kernels very carefully, all you have to store is the prng seed to generate a model perturbation, and the activations of ONLY your current layer.
 But you have to write your own kernels.